SamKerubin/fview/README.md

 # fview

+_NOTE: this README might not be up to date_

 `fview` its command for a Linux-based OS.
 Its used to keep track of the usage of files in a directory.